Ricardo Ribeiro Ferreira

 Job Title

-I am a PhD candidate and a tutor (teaching assistant) at the University of Edinburgh School of Social and Political Science.
-My thesis aims to understand media capture in a condition of hybridity, examining journalists’ practices and role perceptions in recent de-de-democratisation processes within Brazil.
-Overall, my research has been shaped by my experience as a journalist, which includes 18 years as a reporter, editor and international correspondent for major Brazilian news outlets.
+I am a guest lecturer and a tutor (teaching assistant) at the University of Edinburgh School of Social and Political Science.
+My research explores media capture in a condition of hybridity, examining journalists’ practices and role perceptions in recent de-de-democratisation processes.
+Overall, my work has been shaped by my experience as a journalist, which includes 18 years as a reporter, editor and international correspondent for major Brazilian news outlets.
 I am particularly interested in the role of journalism in democracy, media capture, hybrid systems and disinformation campaigns.

 Peer-reviewed Publications

-(forthcoming).
+- (2023).
 The Hate Office?
 Bolsonaro's Discourse and Covid-19 Online Disinformation.
-International Journal of Communication (co-authored with Juliana Alcantara).
+International Journal of Communication, 17, 23. (co-authored with Juliana Alcantara).

 Book